matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 - Use pair programming or peer review for high-risk areas.
 - Fix root causes, not just symptoms.

+DORA’s data shows that teams investing in continuous testing, automated quality gates, and a culture of shared responsibility experience significantly lower change failure rates and faster recovery times — speed and quality rise together.

 ## 8. Unused Talent

 Many Lean practitioners add an eighth waste: failing to use people’s creativity and ideas.
 In software, this may be the most damaging of all.
 Engineers are problem-solvers by nature — yet too often treated as implementers of someone else’s roadmap.